EricFillion/CMPE-327/Documentation/a1/Tests/r1-login.md

 - Click element input[type = “submit”]

-- Validate that the #warning element is equal to “email/password format is incorrect.”
+- Validate that the #message element is equal to “email/password format is incorrect.”

 #### R1.7.2 : Email has to follow addr-specs defined in RFC 5322  Negative 2